🩺 Affordable Private Healthcare

 Coagulation Tests Overview

-Coagulation tests, which are PT, aPTT, and INR, are vital blood tests used to assess the efficiency of blood clots.
+Coagulation tests, which are PT, aPTT, and INR, are vital blood tests used to assess the efficiency of blood clotting.

 Coagulation Screening Explained